zhongpc/zhongpc.github.io/opening.md

 ---

-We are actively looking for self-motivated <strong>Ph.D. students</strong> and <strong>research scholars</strong> who are interested in computational modeling for materials physics/chemistry and the general topics in AI4Science. <span style="text-decoration: underline">You are welcome to get in touch if you agree with our group values</span>:
+We are actively looking for passionate <strong>Ph.D. students</strong> and <strong>research scholars</strong> who are interested in computational modeling for materials physics/chemistry and the general topics in AI4Science. <span style="text-decoration: underline">You are welcome to get in touch if you agree with our group values</span>:

  * <span style="color: darkred">Our group is grounded in kindness and we strive to create an inclusive environment.</span>
  * <span style="color: red">We do not tolerate harassment or discrimination in any form.</span>